 When that option is not available my next choice is using diluted canned coconut milk.
 And finally, as a last resort, I keep some packets of coconut milk powder in my pantry.

 Coconut milk powder is a good coconut milk option.
 The instructions on the back of the packet are a bit off and always make my dishes too fatty, so I started to just use half of the packet to make 3 to 4 cups of coconut milk and that consistently produces great results.
 For this instant pot rice and peas recipe I used coconut milk powder to make my coconut milk.

-Immediately after your Instant Pot finishes pressure cooking and you've released the steam, fluff your rice with a fork.
-Mix the rice and peas together to help distribute any peas that may have settled on the top during cooking, cover and let rest for 5 minutes before garnishing and serving.
+Immediately after your instant pot finishes pressure cooking and you’ve released the steam, fluff your rice with a fork.
+Mix the rice and peas to help distribute any peas that may have settled on the top during cooking.
+Then cover the rice and let it rest for 5 minutes before garnishing and serving.

 Instant Pot Rice and Peas

 - 5 heads of green onions / scallions thinly sliced

 - 1 tablespoon of oil

 - 1 tablespoon of brown sugar

 - I can of pigeon peas gungo peas